catseye/Fountain/doc/Design-of-Fountain.md

 the CSLs are defined as the languages accepted by CSGs.
 However, the way that a CSG operates is very different from how Fountain operates.

-By CSG I'm referring to "Type-1" in the Chomsky hierarchy.
-The grammars in the Chomsky hierarchy are basically string-rewriting systems.
+By CSG I'm referring to "Type-1" grammars in the Chomsky hierarchy.

+All grammars in the Chomsky hierarchy are basically string-rewriting systems.

-When context is involved in such a rewriting system, that context is "shuttled around" from production to production during parsing, much like how the head of a single-tape Turing machine must traverse potentially large distances of the tape, to access data that is relevant to what it's doing at some other location on the tape.
+When context is involved in such a rewriting system, that context is "shuttled around" from production to production during parsing, much like how the head of a single-tape Turing machine often must traverse potentially large distances of the tape in order to access data that's relevant to what it's doing at some other location on the tape.

 For a theoretical construct this is fine.
-For a practical parser (or generator) though, all this shuttling makes it a really poor way to parse (or generate) strings of a language.
+For a practical parser (resp. generator) though, all this shuttling makes it a really slow way to parse (resp. generate) strings of a language.

-Fountain, on the other hand, much like Attribute Grammars (AGs), stores its context in an ancillary structure which is essentially random-access and independent of the linear storage of the terminals or nonterminals of the string being parsed or generated.
-This makes it a much more efficient choice for dealing with context-sensitivity.
+Fountain, on the other hand, much like Attribute Grammars (AGs), stores its context in an ancillary structure which is essentially random-access and independent of the linear string of terminals and nonterminals of the string being parsed or generated.
+This makes it much more efficient as a method for supporting context-sensitivity.

 ### Isn't Fountain really a programming language in disguise?